i18next/react-i18next-gitbook/latest/migrating-v9-to-v10.md

 # Migrating v9 to v10

-v10 is a complete rewrite taking the chance to clean up some complexity added from v1 to v9.
+v10 is a complete rewrite, taking the chance to clean up some complexity added from v1 to v9.

-This means you will need to test your application more cautious before release.
+This means you will need to test your application more cautiously before release.

 ## New in v10

-Most obvious the hook function to use inside functional components:
+The most obvious change is the hook function for use inside functional components:

 ```jsx
 import React from 'react';